2026 · 04 · 30 · Thu

 Why it matters

-More capacity usually means steadier performance during peak demand.
-It can reduce risk for products that depend on high-volume or always-on AI features.
-It may speed up access to newer models and richer media capabilities.
-It also pressures competitors and can influence pricing and long-term contracts.
+More capacity means steadier performance at peak demand and lower risk for always-on AI features.
+It may also influence pricing and long-term contracts.

 Claude matches experts in bioinformatics benchmark